charlottefpetersen/charlottefpetersen.github.io/index.md

   - #title: "Charlotte F. Petersen"
     image: /assets/images/sidebar_small.JPG
     image_alt: "image"
-    text: "I am an ARC DECRA fellow in the School of Chemistry at the University of Sydney.
-I use computer simulations to investigate emergent phenomena in complex magnetic, mechanical and glassy systems."
+    text: "I am a lecturer and ARC DECRA fellow at the School of Chemistry at the University of Melbourne.
+I use computer simulations to investigate emergent phenomena in glassy and nonequilibrium systems."
 ---
 <h1>Research activities</h1>
 <h2>Extracting the hidden structure of glass</h2>